Všechny případové studie

 Which Freelo's features are the most useful to you and why?

-A little thing like project templates, in which we have pre-prepared standardized tasks or checklists.
-Now I'm going to experiment with timetracking for some specific activities, so I can't give any feedback at all.
+For example, small things like project templates in which we have pre-made standardized tasks or checklists.
+Now I'm going to experiment with the Time Measurement feature for some specific activities, so I can't give full feedback yet.

 Do you miss anything in Freelo?